Close Banner

 Best Restaurants at EPCOT

 EPCOT is hands down the winner for having the best food in all of Walt Disney World.
 This park is a foodie’s dream!
-The entire World Showcase is dedicated to the culinary arts found worldwide.
-EPCOT has the most restaurants out of the four theme parks and there’s usually a festival going on most days of the year.
-These festivals — Festival of the Arts, Flower & Garden Festival, Food & Wine Festival and Festival of the Holidays — include food booths and kitchens that offer the most frogtastic food you’ll ever see or eat.
+In fact, the entire World Showcase is dedicated to the culinary arts found worldwide.
+EPCOT has the highest concentration of restaurants compared to the other three Disney World parks.
+Plus, there’s usually a festival going on most days of the year.
+These festivals — Festival of the Arts, Flower & Garden Festival, Food & Wine Festival and Festival of the Holidays — include food booths and kitchens that offer the most unique and tasty food you’ll ever see or eat.

 Les Halles Boulangerie-Patisserie